 Gear up

 You may also want to consider the time of year that’s best for completing the hike.
-Caretakers of the Wall path ask the public NOT to hike the path in winter, to allow the ground to recover from the heavy footfall it receives all year round.
+Caretakers of the Wall path ask the public NOT to hike the path in Winter, to allow the ground to recover from the heavy footfall it receives all year round.
 We planned our trip for the last week in May, making for a gorgeous Springtime hike where we only saw one day of rain, with the rest pleasantly overcast or sunny.
-It may also be worth checking out any events taking place… It would be embarrassing to admit, if it weren’t so comical, that we happened to book our trip not only during the year celebrating 1900 years since the construction of the Wall, but our hike also coincided with school half term, as well as the week of the Queen’s Platinum Jubilee.
-The middle section of the Wall was definitely busier than the East and West ends, especially around popular places like Housesteads fort as families took their children out for day trips.
-We found that pubs were busy too, though not unbearably so and we still managed to find a table wherever we stayed every evening (though the first evening of the Jubilee bank holiday celebrations was a particularly lively one!)
-Ultimately the saying is true: if you fail to plan, you plan to fail.
-Which leads us onto…
+It may also be worth checking out any events taking place – our hike coincided with school half term, as well as the week of the Queen’s Platinum Jubilee.
+This meant the middle section of the Wall was definitely busier than the East and West ends, especially around popular places like Housesteads fort as families took their children out for day trips.
+We found that pubs were busy too, though not unbearably so and we still managed to find a table wherever we stayed every evening (though the first evening of the Jubilee bank holiday celebration was a particularly lively one!).

 Write an itinerary and know where you’re staying

 We definitely pushed too hard on some days as we had to get to our next booked accommodation.
 One thing you’ll find about the Wall Path is the surprising lack of places to stay in some sections, mostly due to the fact that the path passes through some really rural areas.
-We joked on multiple occasions during the hike that if we ever settle down in one place again, it would be wildly lucrative to open up a chain of B&Bs in the tiny villages along the Wall path.
-One good thing about booking B&Bs and pubs for our hike was that breakfast was included at every one.
+(We joked on multiple occasions during the hike that if we ever settle down in one place again, it would be lucrative to open up a chain of B&Bs in the tiny villages along the Wall path).
+A positive about booking B&Bs and pubs for our hike was that breakfast was included at every one.
 This meant that not only did we enjoy a comfortable night’s sleep in a proper bed each night, we also didn’t then have to find breakfast each morning, and most days we enjoyed a hearty full English breakfast to fuel us up for the day of hiking ahead.
-Most of the places we stayed would make a packed lunch for the next day of your hike too, for a small fee.
+Most of the places we stayed would also make a packed lunch for the next day of your hike, for a small fee.
+Having your accommodation booked in before you embark on your hike takes one more thing off your mind as you hike the Path, and ensures you stay on track with your walk.
+Find our recommendations for where to stay on this post.

 Honour the Hadrian’s Wall Code of Respect